Last Modified April 13, 2018

-You can put forward questions to be asked at our full council meetings.
+You can put forward questions to be asked at our Ordinary Full Council meetings.

-send it in writing, either by post or email, to arrive no later than midday, 10 working days before the meeting.
+- Send it in writing, either by post or email, to arrive no later than midday, 6 working days before the meeting.

-include your name and address and the name of the councillor to whom you want to put your question.
+- Include your name and address and the name of the Executive Members to whom you want to put your question.

 Any related statements submitted with a question will not be included in the meeting agenda.

-Questions are put in a public register and sent to the relevant councillor.
-Rejected questions will include reasons for rejection.
-Copies of all questions will also be made available to the public attending the meeting.
+Copies of all questions will be made available to the public attending the meeting.

 Unless the Mayor decides otherwise, no discussion will take place on any question but councillors can ask for a matter raised by a question be referred to the Executive, or the appropriate committee or sub-committee.
 Once seconded, such a motion will be voted on without discussion.

-Send your question to Question Time, Democratic Services at our address below, or you can email: email@example.com
+Send your question to Question Time, Democratic Services, Civic Offices, Elstree Way, Borehamwood WD6 1WA or you can email: email@example.com